 What is your fee structure and billing policy?

-Due to the wide range of rebates that private health companies provide, Eve Health does not participate in No Gap schemes as the rebate amount does not always reflect the extensive training and skills of our Eve Health doctors.
+Due to the wide range of rebates that private health companies provide, Eve Health does not routinely participate in No Gap schemes as the rebate amount does not always reflect the extensive training and skills of our Eve Health specialists.

 How much will my insurance cover?